-If a farm is suspected of Mycoplasma bovis
+What happens if a farm is suspected of Mycoplasma bovis?

 Find out what to expect if a farm is suspected of having animals infected with Mycoplasma bovis.

 What happens if my farm comes under suspicion?

 If our tracing of cattle from infected farms suggests your farm may be at risk, you'll get a call from our casing team.
 This is likely to be because you have received animals, milk, or other risk goods from a farm of interest – a Restricted Property (RP) or Infected Property (IP).

 The caller will ask questions about animals you’ve brought onto your farm and when you brought them there.